Story

 Times have changed.
 The history of how American Indians have lived in, used, and altered the environment of North America has emerged as one of the most exciting new fields in historical scholarship.
 It has changed our understanding not only of American Indians but of the American landscape itself.
 To learn more about what historians in the field have been discovering, American Heritage asked two of its leading practitioners, Richard White and William Cronon, to meet and talk about their subject.

-White, who is thirty-nine, teaches at the University of Utah.
+White teaches at the University of Utah.
 While earning his B.A. from the University of California at Santa Cruz in the late 1960s, he became involved in Indian politics.
 He wrote his doctoral dissertation at the University of Washington on the environmental history of Island County, Washington.
 That work, which became his first book—Land Use, Environment, and Social Change—earned him the Forest History Society’s prize for the best book published in 1979-1980.
 This was followed by The Roots of Dependency, an environmental history of three Indian tribes: the Choctaws of the Southeast, the Pawnees of the Great Plains, and the Navajos of the Southwest.
-In it he showed how each had gradually been forced into economic dependency on the now-dominant white society.
+In it, he showed how each had gradually been forced into economic dependency on the now-dominant white society.

-William Cronon, thirty-two, teaches history at Yale University.
+William Cronon teaches history at Yale University.
 His first book, Changes in the Land: Indians, Colonists, and the Ecology of New England, examined the different ways Indians and colonists had used the New England landscape.
 It won the Francis Parkman Prize in 1984.
 Cronon recently became a MacArthur Fellow, and is working on several projects in environmental history and the history of the American West.

 This conversation, which was arranged and edited by William Cronon, took place late last year at Richard White’s home in Salt Lake City.

-William Cronon If historians thought about the environment at all up until a few years ago, they thought of it in terms of an older school of American historians who are often called “environmental determinists.”
+William Cronon: If historians thought about the environment at all up until a few years ago, they thought of it in terms of an older school of American historians who are often called “environmental determinists.”
 People like Frederick Jackson Turner argued that Europeans came to North America, settled on the frontier, and began to be changed by the environment.